utkarshsagar1/company-research-agent/README.md

 - **Real-Time Progress Streaming**: Uses WebSocket connections to stream research progress and results
 - **Dual Model Architecture**:
   - Gemini 2.0 Flash for high-context research synthesis
-  - GPT-4.1 Optimized for precise report formatting and editing
+  - GPT-4.1 for precise report formatting and editing
 - **Modern React Frontend**: Responsive UI with real-time updates, progress tracking, and download options
 - **Modular Architecture**: Built using a pipeline of specialized research and processing nodes